littlehorse-enterprises/lh-quickstart-python/README.md

 This repo contains a minimal example to get you started using LittleHorse in python.
 You can run this example in two ways:

-1. Using a LittleHorse Server deployed in a cloud sandbox (to get one, contact `info@littlehorse.io`).
+1. Using a local deployment of a LittleHorse Server (instructions below, requires one `docker` command).
-2. Using a local deployment of a LittleHorse Server (instructions below).
+2. Using a LittleHorse Server deployed in a cloud sandbox (to get one, contact `info@littlehorse.io`).

 In this example, we will run a classic "Greeting" workflow as a quickstart.
 The workflow takes in one input variable (`input-name`), and calls a `greet` Task Function with the specified `input-name` as input.